kubemq-io/docs/docs/get_started/rpc.md

 Now that you have KubeMQ installed and running, we will do the following steps:

 1. Subscribe a receiver to `hello-command` command channel.
 When a command will be available a Response will be sent back to the sender.
-2. Send a command in the the channel and wait for response.
+2. Send a command in the channel and wait for a response.
 3. Display the response in the console

 As showed in the following diagram: